codenvibes/CS/01_CORE_CONCEPTS/WEB BASICS/02 HTTP.md

 |**500 - Internal Service Error**|The server has encountered some kind of error with your request that it doesn't know how to handle properly.|
 |**503 - Service Unavailable**|This server cannot handle your request as it's either overloaded or down for maintenance.|

 If you are a visual learner, also check out a great [http.cat](https://http.cat/) resource to study status codes.
-Now, click the "View Site" button on the right to see what some of these HTTP status messages look like in a browser.

 ---